NZPPA Certificate in Payroll Law (Level 2)

 Payroll practitioners are multi-skilled, with knowledge across employment relations, accountancy, and information technology.
 This course provides new or existing practitioners with a comprehensive understanding of the legislative requirements that impact payroll work.

-The course trainer will provide numerous payroll-related examples to connect legislation with day-to-day payroll processing.
+The course trainer will provide payroll-related examples to connect legislation with day-to-day payroll processing.
 The course manual is packed with templates, examples, and fully worked calculations, making it an excellent resource for use back in the workplace.

 COURSE ACCESS